10 Levels for Body Movements with Functional Movement Training

 Of course this all sounds great in theory but there are times when we are so involved in an action, there is no head room for concentrating on the body, we just want to get the job done as quickly as possible.
 So we revert back to old, damaging habits.
 No worries, as long as you are aware of making a wrong move, you can perform the appropriate Counter Move to remedy the damage done.
 One thing is for sure, we predominantly tend to bend down and forward.
 Therefore a daily dose of backward arching and upward and outward reaching is essential to keep us upright.
 Watch the next video for an explanation of what your muscles have to say about counter moves for recovery.

 As explained in the above video, the muscles used in training or any type of strong activity need to be consciously instructed to lengthen, relax and let go of all tension immediately after working.
 Failing this, they'll hurt like hell the next day and remain in a semi contracted / cramped state.
-While practicing the 10 heights for body movements, most of the effort is made by the quads (front of thigh muscles).
-So the appropriate counter move to recover from this action is a thigh stretch either standing up or lying down as shown below.
+While practicing the 10 levels for body movements, most of the effort is made by the quads (front of thigh muscles).
+So the appropriate counter move to recover from this strenuous action is a thigh stretch either standing up or lying down as shown below.

 - Alignment - The back and neck vertebrae can be held in their vertically balanced alignment.